Lennon–McCartney

-Meeting
+History and evolution

+The Quarrymen days

+Lennon and McCartney separately experimented with songwriting before having met each other.
+McCartney wrote his first song fragments—including "I Call It Suicide" and the tune of what eventually became "When I'm Sixty-Four"—in spring 1956, just shy of 14 years old.
+Lennon's first song, "Calypso Rock", was written about March 1957.

-Although McCartney had previously seen and noticed Lennon in the local area without knowing who he was, the pair first met on 6 July 1957, at a local church fête, where 16-year-old Lennon was playing with his skiffle group the Quarrymen.
+Although McCartney had previously seen and noticed Lennon in the local area without knowing who he was, the pair first met on 6 July 1957, at a local church fête, where 16-year-old Lennon was playing with his skiffle group, the Quarrymen.
 The 15-year-old McCartney, brought along by a mutual friend, Ivan Vaughan, impressed Lennon with his ability on the guitar and his version of Eddie Cochran's "Twenty Flight Rock".
 Soon afterwards, Lennon asked McCartney if he would join the Quarrymen; McCartney accepted.
 The duo's first musical idols were the Everly Brothers, Little Richard, Chuck Berry, Elvis Presley, Buddy Holly, and Smokey Robinson and the Miracles, and they learned many of their songs and imitated their sound.
 Their first compositions were written at McCartney's home (20 Forthlin Road), at Lennon's aunt Mimi's house (251 Menlove Avenue), or at the Liverpool Institute.

+The first song that Lennon and McCartney wrote together, according to Mark Lewisohn, was titled "Too Bad About Sorrows" (January 1958), followed soon after by "Just Fun".
+The two boys kept song scraps in a notebook, the top of each page noting "another Lennon–McCartney original."
+This formulation was inspired by theatrical writing teams like Rodgers and Hammerstein.
 They often invited friends—including George Harrison, Nigel Walley, Barbara Baker, and Lennon's art school colleagues—to listen to performances of their new songs.
+However, they did not perform these songs with the Quarrymen.
+The pair continued to write throughout 1958 and 1959, though by summer 1959 they were writing mostly separately and presenting each other with their own songs for approval.
+Most compositions during this time were by McCartney.
+Early versions of numerous songs the Beatles and other artists recorded emerged at this time, including "Love Me Do", "I'll Follow the Sun", "Love of the Loved", "A World Without Love", and "What Goes On".